Hold-And-Modify: Hold-And-Modify mode

-As the Amiga design migrated from a games console to a more general purpose home computer, the video chipset was itself changed from HSV to the modern RGB color model, seemingly negating much of the benefit of HAM mode.
+As the Amiga design migrated from a games console to a more general purpose home computer, the video chipset was itself changed from HSV to the modern RGB color model.
+It appeared that this change negated much of the benefit of HAM mode.
 Amiga project lead Jay Miner relates:

-The final form of Hold-And-Modify was, hardware-wise, functionally the same as the original HSV concept, but instead of operating on those three descriptive components (mostly prioritising the V component), it modifies one of the three RGB color channels.
+The final form of Hold-And-Modify was, hardware-wise, functionally the same as the original HSV concept, but instead of operating on those three descriptive components (mostly prioritising the V component), it modifies one of the three RGB color channels, selected by mask bits.
+Conversion from HAM to RGB output is achieved in realtime by the display hardware, as the data in the graphics buffer is being displayed.
+In the HAM6 code for instance, two bits are used to indicate which value was being changed, and another four encoded a value.
+One of the four possible flag values, zero, indicated that the four data bits were selecting a base color from the value in one of 16 previously-set color registers.
+It would be possible to use only these types of values, producing a 16-color display using 6-bits-per-pixel.
+The other three possible patterns, 1 through 3, indicated that the value for the blue, red or green (respectively) value from the original register value should be replaced by the following 4-bit data.
+The final output values were held in a register in the DAC that produced the final output.
+Through careful selection of the 16 base colors followed by appropriate modifications, many colors could be displayed in a single image.

 HAM can be considered a lossy compression technique, similar in operation and efficiency to JPEG minus the DCT stage; in HAM6 mode, an effective 4096-color (12-bit) playfield is encoded in half the memory that would normally be required - and HAM8 reduces this still further, to roughly 40%.
-There is a however a payoff for this simplistic compression: a greater overall color fidelity is achieved at the expense of horizontal artifacts, caused by the inability to set any single pixel to an arbitrary 12- (or 18, 24) bit value.
+There is, however, a tradeoff for this simplistic compression: a greater overall color fidelity is achieved at the expense of horizontal artifacts, caused by the inability to set any single pixel to an arbitrary 12-bit (or 18 or 24-bits in later models) value.
 At the extreme, it can take three pixels to change from one color to another, reducing the effective resolution at that point from a "320-pixel" to approximately "106-pixel" mode, and causing smears and shadows to spread along a scanline to the right of a high contrast feature if the 16 available palette registers prove insufficient.

-"Decompression" of the HAM encoded color space is achieved in realtime by the display hardware, as the graphics buffer data is being displayed.
-Each encoded pixel acts as either a normal index to the color palette registers, or as a command to directly alter the value held in the output DAC (somewhat like updating just one-third of the active palette register), and is immediately acted on as such as it passes through the chipset.